-Each device in this series has either four or eight inputs to the A/D converter.
-All of these analog inputs are pin-shared with I/O pins on Port B. If these pins are to be used as A/D inputs and not as I/O pins then the corresponding PCRn bits in the A/D converter control register, ADCR, must be properly setup.
+All of these analog inputs are pin-shared with I/O pins.
+If these pins are to be used as A/D inputs and not as I/O pins then the corresponding PCRn bits in the A/D converter control register, ADCR, must be properly setup.
 There are no configuration options associated with the A/D converter.
-If chosen as I/O pins, then full pull-high resistor configuration options remain, however if used as A/D inputs then any pull-high resistor configuration options associated with these pins will be automatically disconnected.
+If chosen as I/O pins, then full pull-high resistor configuration options remain, however if used as A/D inputs then any pull-high resistor options associated with these pins will be automatically disconnected.